Hernia and Abdominal Wall Repair

 • X-rayto produce images of the abdomen to assess blockages in the bowel

-In recommending the best surgical approach for each patient, our surgeons consider multiple factors, such as overall health, any previous surgeries, ability to heal, and the size of the hernia.
+In recommending the best hernia surgery option for each patient, our surgeons consider multiple factors, such as overall health, any previous surgical procedures, ability to heal, and the size of the hernia.

 UT Southwestern surgeons have experience with all main surgical approaches: